markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

 Published: 2010-01-26 08:41
 Updated: 2014-09-30 07:23

-I have a web app running on my home server to keep track of my bookmarks—it's a little like [Delicious](https://delicious.com/ "External Link: Delicious"), but simpler and with some personal customisations.
-Currently I save bookmarks to this app via a Javascript bookmarklet: clicking it gets the current page's title and url (and also any selected text, to use as a summary) and sends it to a popup form; submitting that form then saves the bookmark data to the server.
+I have a web app running on my home server to keep track of my bookmarks—it's a little like [Delicious](https://delicious.com/ "External Link: Delicious"), but much simpler and with some personal customisations.
+I currently save bookmarks to this app via a Javascript bookmarklet: clicking it gets the current page's title and url (and also any selected text, to use as a summary) and sends it to a popup form; submitting that form then POSTs the bookmark data to the server.

 Although this system works well enough, it looks a bit untidy and takes up space in the bookmarks bar.
 With the advent of [Extensions for Chrome](http://www.theregister.co.uk/2010/01/25/google_chrome_4_stable/ "External Link: Google Chrome"), I thought I'd have a go at writing an extension to nicely integrate my custom page bookmarking button into the Chrome browser.